fpupoperez/tractor_gps/README.md

 | Pulse | 100 ms | Solenoid energize duration |
 | Look-ahead | 0.05 s | Speed-based predictive delay |

-All values are configurable via the web portal and saved to flash.
+All values are configurable via the web portal.

+### Configuration Persistence

+All settings and A-B line coordinates are stored as a JSON file (`/config.json`) on the ESP32's internal LittleFS flash partition.
+On boot, the firmware restores them automatically, so configuration survives power cycles -- no need to re-mark Point A/B or re-enter row spacing after every restart.

+- Saved whenever you apply the config form, mark a point, or reset field lines
+- Missing keys or a corrupt file fall back to the defaults above
+- The flash partition is formatted automatically on first boot

 ## WiFi Web Portal